AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

    ...
    120 +:  4e 80 00 20      blr

-A ``-`` for a line always conveys that the instruction was not executed at all.
+A ``-`` annotation for a line always conveys that the instruction was not executed at all.
 The instruction is also said to be *uncovered* in this case.
-A ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion, and other annotations, conveying *partial coverage*, might show up depending on the criterion and kind of instruction.
+Conversely, a ``+`` means that the instruction is *fully covered* with respect to the analyzed criterion, with a meaning which depends on both the criterion and the kind of instruction -- typically, whether the instruction is a conditional branch and whether we are doing mere instruction or object branch coverage nalaysis.

+Other annotations, conveying *partial coverage*, might show up as well, also depending on the criterion and kind of instruction.
 More details on the instruction specific annotations are provided in the criterion specific sections that follow.